LeeXun/word2vector/README.md

 # Supports both binary model and raw text model.

 # Installation
 Linux, Unix OS are supported.
+[Node.js 12 is not supported currently due to some API changes in V8](https://github.com/LeeXun/word2vector/issues/10).
+Please use Node.js LTS version (10.16.0).
+I will try to fix this while I am available.

 Install it via npm:
 ``` bash
 npm install word2vector --save